 Puppet shows are great fun for audiences of all ages, but some shows are specifically targeted to older or younger age groups.
 To guide your decision-making, we provide minimum age recommendations for all of our mainstage performances.
 We also welcome your questions about the specific content of each show.

 Children will also respond differently depending on their age and development.
 Please keep the following in mind as you select what show will be right for you:

-0-3 years: Most mainstage performance are NOT RECOMMENDED for children under 3 years old.
+0-3 years: Most mainstage performances are NOT RECOMMENDED for children under 3 years old.
 We recommend our Puppet Playtime quarterly programming.

 3-4 years: Children are delighted by the sensory experience of live theater and respond to the rich visual and sonic worlds created by puppeteers.
 We recommend episodic shows with several short segments, familiar stories or nursery rhymes, and gentle settings and plot lines.